 It was an incredibly exciting day in our hometown of Keswick when the Duke and Duchess of Cambridge made a royal visit on Tuesday 11th June.
 The couple traded in their gowns and jewels that they had worn 3 days prior for the Queen’s birthday celebrations for casual jeans and country boots as they arrived in Cumbria to greet the locals.

-Visitors from near and far flocked to Keswick town centre to welcome the royal couple as they met local heroes in the town square.
+Visitors from near and far flocked to Keswick town centre to welcome the royal couple as they met local heroes in the Market Square.
 The couple were in the area to pay tribute to the hardworking farming communities in the Lake District and they even got a little flavour of farm life themselves!

 The Royal Visit was an extra special treat for us all at Lake District Hotels, as two of our venues were individually requested to provide royal assistance for the occasion.
 The Inn on the Square first provided catering for the royal visit in Keswick and then the Inn on the Lake was royally appointed to host the couple in the afternoon, which included a royal Afternoon Tea!

 Following a VIP meet-and-greet in Keswick market square, the Duke and Duchess of Cambridge made their way to their vehicle and the convoy set off to the Inn on the Lake for a regal respite.

 The royal couple received a warm and welcoming greeting from Lake District Hotels’ Director, Dani Hope, and her two children Harry (4) and Ellie (1 ½), as the royal couple arrived at our lakeshore hotel.

 William and Kate then enjoyed a well-deserved breather as the couple were escorted to a private Luxury Collection Lake View Feature room and the team put together a decadent afternoon tea fit for a (future) king… and queen!